Our Fixed Fees

 Virtually every motoring offence carries penalty points.
 The minimum you can receive for even the most minor offence is 3 points.

-In any 3 year period if you receive 12 points you can be disqualified under what are known as the totting up provisions for at least 6 months.
+In any 3 year period, if you receive 12 points you can be disqualified for at least 6 months, under what are known as the totting up provisions.

 It isn’t necessarily all over.
-We can helpl
+We can help!

 There may be a procedural mistake that the police or prosecution have made.

-The period of disqualification has to be a minium of 12 months and will then increase according to the reading you have.
+The period of disqualification has to be a minimum of 12 months and will then increase according to the reading you have.

-Under 50 m breath you have the right to have the sample changed to blood or urine (usually blood).
-It can take time for the Doctor to arrive to take the sample and in marginally cases the delay may help you.
+Under 50mg breath you have the right to have the sample changed to blood or urine (usually blood).
+It can take time for the Doctor to arrive to take the sample and in marginal cases the delay may help you.

 A second conviction for driving with excess alcohol within 10 years of the first will mean the obligatory minimum is a 3 year disqualification.

-I am not trying to suggest any of these arguments are simple in law or easy to advance successfully but with our expert help your chances of keeping your license are much better.
+No suggestion that any of these arguments are simple in law or easy to advance successfully but with our expert help your chances of keeping your license are significantly higher.